iot-salzburg/rxt_skills_chasi/README.md

 Implementation of ROBxTASK skills for ARTI Chasi robot as ROS Action Server

 ## Start and drive with the robot
-Long press the left Button on the ARTI Robot to switch it on Connect the computer to the ARTI Chasi Wi-Fi
+- Long press the left Button on the ARTI Robot to switch it on
+- Connect the computer to the ARTI Chasi Wi-Fi
-Open a Terminal and connect to the ARTI Robot (Rpi4) via ssh ubuntu@192.168.5.3 - password: ubuntu Start the ros nodes on the Robot with roslaunch arti_chasi_mark3 arti_chasi_mark3_upstart_with_teleop.launch Open a second Terminal and start the OS1 lidar and Rviz with the launch file in this repository roslaunch arti_navigation arti_with_os1.launch
+- Open a Terminal and connect to the ARTI Robot (Rpi4) via ssh ubuntu@192.168.5.3 - password: ubuntu
+- Start the ros nodes on the Robot with roslaunch arti_chasi_mark3 arti_chasi_mark3_upstart_with_teleop.launch
+- Open a second Terminal and start the OS1 lidar and Rviz with the launch file in this repository roslaunch arti_navigation arti_with_os1.launch
-Switch on the Xbox 360 Controller
+- Switch on the Xbox 360 Controller
-Drive - but be careful - the robot reacts very fast and has a high acceleration Joystick Control
+- Driv, but be careful, the robot reacts very fast and has a high acceleration
+- Joystick Control
 LB  →  Deadman switch - has to be pressed all the time Left Joystick  →  Drive
 Right Joystick →  Steer

 ## Initial Setup - Creating a ROS Workspace
-Install Ubuntu 16.04
+- Install Ubuntu 16.04
-Install ROS Kinetic (install ros-kinetic-desktop-full) Install Gazebo 7.15+
+- Install ROS Kinetic (install ros-kinetic-desktop-full)
+- Install Gazebo 7.15+

-sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'
+-- sudo sh -c 'echo "deb http://packages.osrfoundation.org/gazebo/ubuntu-stable `lsb_release -cs` main" > /etc/apt/sources.list.d/gazebo-stable.list'

-wget https://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add -
+-- wget https://packages.osrfoundation.org/gazebo.key -O - | sudo apt-key add -

-sudo apt-get update
+-- sudo apt-get update

-sudo apt upgrade
+-- sudo apt upgrade

 Create catkin workspace
 Follow Instructions on https://github.com/ARTI-Robots/chasi